robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

 2. Add this line after the `RUN dotnet publish ...` line and before the `WORKDIR /app` line:

    ```
-   FROM mcr.microsoft.com/dotnet/core/aspnet:3.1-alpine
+   FROM mcr.microsoft.com/dotnet/aspnet:7.0-alpine
    ```

    We've started a new section -- a second build stage.
 We'll build a second image.
-This base image is the .NET Core runtime -- it doesn't include the build tools, so it's much smaller.
+This base image is the .NET runtime -- it doesn't include the build tools, so it's much smaller.

 3. Add this line after the `WORKDIR /app` and before the `ENV ASPNETCORE_...` line: